Hashir-Akbar/Learn-JavaScript/README.md

 ### 🙏 Acknowledgments

-Thanks to all contributors and the JavaScript community for sharing and recommending these books.
+Thanks to all contributors and the JavaScript community for sharing and recommending these resources.
 Your input helps keep this collection up-to-date and valuable for learners worldwide.

 ---